digital-work-lab/digital-work-lecture/slides/11-futures.md

 ---

-# Future 4: Enhanced Humans
+# Future 4: Enhanced humans

 - A physical and cognitive integration of humans and machines
 - People will be able to have body and mind enhancement